hpe-dev-incubator/hpe-dev-portal/content/blog/mapping-kubernetes-services-to-hpe-ezmeral-container-platform-gateway.md

-After playing around with Kubernetes, if you would like to clean up the application.
-Remember to delete both services and the deployment.
+After playing around with Kubernetes, if you would like to clean up the application, remember to delete both services and the deployment.